vmagnin/formidi/ROADMAP.md

 * [ ] License : keep the GPL 3 or move to [LGPL 3](https://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License) ?
 * [ ] Can ForMIDI handle MIDI formats 0 and 2?
 Test it.
-* [ ] Add test for the subroutine write_variable_length_quantity(self, i).
-It could be split in two routines, one testable and one writing in the file.

 * [ ] Examples
     * [ ] Explore aftertouch. (*)